 Attainment is again a composite judgement and should focus on the new skills that have been acquired and the level at which they have been acquired.
 Some explanation of that level of attainment should be given.
 If a child has made specific progress in a particular area, it should be noted.
-Attainment should also reflect a number of factors, including, but necessarily limited to:- crisp and positive.
+Attainment should also reflect several factors, including, but necessarily limited to:

-- Reading and Spelling standardised scores
+- Reading and spelling standardised scores

 - Exam marks

 - Quality of written or oral work in class

 - Homework

 - The level of skill acquired compared to others in the set or class